 What are the requirements for becoming a real estate developer?

-You can start a real estate career right away, but it typically takes a few years and extensive work to earn the title of real estate developer.
+You can start a real estate career right away, but it typically takes a few years and extensive work experience to develop a broad knowledge of all the aspects of real estate a developer handles.

-A step-by-step guide: How to get into real estate development
+A step-by step guide to get into real estate development

 Step 1: Get the necessary education